Mike Glennon: 2013 season

-On April 26, 2013, Glennon was drafted by the Tampa Bay Buccaneers in the third round (73rd overall pick) of the 2013 NFL Draft.
-He was the third quarterback taken in the draft behind E. J. Manuel (16th pick) and Geno Smith (39th pick).
+On April 26, 2013, Glennon was selected by the Tampa Bay Buccaneers in the third round (73rd overall pick) of the 2013 NFL draft.
+He was the third quarterback taken in the draft behind EJ Manuel (16th pick) and Geno Smith (39th pick).
 On June 12, 2013, Glennon signed a four-year contract with the Buccaneers worth $3,104,063, with a $637,500 signing bonus.

 On September 25, 2013, the Bucs announced that Glennon would start in Week 4 over Josh Freeman, after the team started the season 0–3.
 Glennon threw his first career touchdown to wide receiver Mike Williams, but threw a critical late interception to Arizona Cardinals cornerback Patrick Peterson and lost 13–10.

 Despite Glennon throwing seven touchdowns to one interception and achieving a passer rating over 90 in the next four games, the Buccaneers lost their next four games to drop to 0–8.
 He earned his first win as an NFL starter the next week against the Miami Dolphins, though he had just 139 passing yards and an interception.
 He won his next two games as well with a combined passer rating of 142.0 and completing 77% of his passes.
 He went 1–4 the rest of the season, without reaching a passer rating of 80.

 The Buccaneers finished their season with a 4–12 record and 4–9 with Glennon at quarterback.
 He finished his rookie campaign with an 83.9 passer rating, completing 59.4 percent of his passes (247 of 416) for 2,608 passing yards, 19 touchdowns, and 9 interceptions.
 Glennon was named to the Pro Football Writer's Association's All-Rookie Team for his strong first year performance, becoming the second Buccaneers quarterback to receive this award, joining Doug Williams (1978).